Best Practices to Avoid Infection Outbreaks in HospitalsSurbhi Dixit

 According to WHO, the hands of healthcare workers are the most potent carriers of nosocomial infections.
 Things being so, healthcare institutions should educate their healthcare workers in the importance of hand hygiene, proper ways to wash and disinfect hands, when and how frequently to wash hands, what kind of soap to use, to carry sanitizers around at all times, to use sanitizers before and after handling patients, etc. In addition, a guidebook should be in place that outlines the risks and preventive measures associated with bad hand hygiene at a hospital.

 Nosocomial infections can be controlled by simply inculcating cleanliness and conscious hygiene in the day-to-day activities at a hospital.
 Mindful habits that prevent the spread of diseases are usually enough to ensure the health and safety of those inside a healthcare facility.
-Contact Hospitality is a leading Comprehensive Hospitality & Facilities Management company with over 3 decades of experience & knowledge leadership to manage the end-to-end Facility Management of your Hospital, click here to get in touch with our consultants.
+RARE Hospitality is a leading Comprehensive Hospitality & Facilities Management company with over 3 decades of experience & knowledge leadership to manage the end-to-end Facility Management of your Hospital, click here to get in touch with our consultants.